OpenShopChannel/osc-forwarder/README.md

 _This forwarder is based on code provided by GBAtemp user [FIX94](https://gbatemp.net/members/fix94.232444/).
 FIX94 posted [a thread](https://gbatemp.net/threads/forwarder-with-meta-xml-support.273165/) in which they provided the source code for their Configurable USB Loader forwarder channel.
 Thank you, FIX94!_

 ---
+## Installation

+You should NOT install this forwarder by itself- other software is needed in order for the Open Shop Channel software suite to function properly.

+Visit https://oscwii.org for download links and installation instructions.

 ## Purpose